xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-09-gay-chud-vegan-skramz.md

 <br><br>
 Alan mourned the breakup of Eora band The Picture of Dorian Gray, listening to their song 'The Wish'.
 During a digression about about a folk-punk song that they wrote yesterday, the broadcast briefly cut out and was replaced by 'meryl streep' by The Stamps..although this was quickly resolved.
 <br><br>
-The band that I play in, In Her Palms, also got a mention (yay!) with a live recording of 'Carousel' from our first show.
+The band that I play in, In Her Palms, got a mention (yay!) with a live recording of 'Carousel' from our first show.
 This blog also got a shoutout which is sooo exciting, alongside <a href="https://au.skramz.directory/">the skramz directory</a> and <a href="http://martinch3ck.github.io/food-blog/index.html">Lotti's cooking blog</a>.
 </p>